 XIII.
 Forced Breathalyzer Tests on Pedestrians Illegal

-A pedestrian who is under the age of 21 is at risk of being forced by police to submit to an alcohol breath test without a search warrant in Michigan.
+A pedestrian who is under the age of 21 is at risk of being forced by police to submit to an alcohol breath test.
+That’s without a search warrant in Michigan.
 This, on the mere suspicion that the person may have consumed any alcohol.
 Refusal to submit to the test can result in a $100 fine.

-Yet years earlier the U.S. District Court in Detroit held that it is illegal for police to enforce a municipal ordinance requiring pedestrians under age 21 to take a breath test for alcohol use or face a $100 fine.
+Years earlier the U.S. District Court in Detroit held that it is illegal for police to enforce a municipal ordinance requiring pedestrians under age 21 to take a breath test for alcohol use or face a $100 fine.
 The ordinance is nearly identical to the state law.

 A legal suit asserted that the law violates the U.S. Constitution by authorizing unwarranted searches of a person.
 The Court agreed, adding that “the right to be left alone in public places ranks high on the hierarchy of entitlements that citizens in a free society have come to expect at least in the context of citizen-police encounters.”

-“The Constitution is clear — the police cannot violate the privacy rights of pedestrians by searching them without a court order,” said the plaintiffs’ lawyer, Michael J. Steinberg.
+“The Constitution is clear — the police cannot violate the privacy rights of pedestrians by searching them without a court order.”
+So said the plaintiffs’ lawyer, Michael J. Steinberg.
 He added that he hopes other police departments “will stop punishing young people who are walking down the street for refusing a breathalyzer test.”

-However, the state of Michigan and its attorney general’s office continue to defend their questionable alcohol law enforcement.14
+But the state of Michigan and its attorney general’s office continue to defend their questionable alcohol law enforcement.14

 XIV.
 Illegal Underage Drinking Arrests